 I’m not exaggerating.
 Repetitive motions like pruning and weeding can injure muscles, tendons and nerves, turning what is supposed to be an enjoyable hobby into a pain-filled nightmare.
 Even if you have never held a racket, you can end up with tennis elbow from carrying heavy buckets or pruning shrubs.

-First step.
 We are advised to warm up before digging in.
-Throwing yourself into the hobby without a warm up is as dangerous as an athlete going into competition without training.
+Throwing yourself into your hobby without a warm up is as dangerous as an athlete going into competition without training.

 Please don’t let them ride on the lawn tractor with you when you are mowing, no matter how much they beg.
 Wear sturdy shoes or boots when mowing, not your sneaks or flip-flops.